How and Why to Avoid Malware

-The most common way malware users gain access to a person's computer is by sending phishing emails aimed to trick the recipient into clicking a link or opening an attachment infected with the malicious software.
+The most common way malware users gain access to a person's computer, or business, is by sending phishing emails aimed to trick the recipient into clicking a link or opening an attachment infected with the malicious software.

 Once the malware gains entry into the computer or mobile device, it probes the data protection systems for an area of weakness.
 From there, the intrusive program uses a combination of aggressive tactics to disrupt system operations and gather sensitive information.
-Malware programs typically use data-capturing techniques such as key logging, which literally tracks the keys struck on a keyboard, tracking information including passwords, Social Security numbers, and PINs.
+Malware programs typically use data-capturing techniques such as key logging (which literally tracks the keys struck on a keyboard) to obtain tracking information such as passwords, Social Security numbers and PINs.

 How to Avoid Malware Intrusions